Uniminutoarduino/RaspyControlLab/README.md

 #bind 127.0.0.1::1
 Bind 0.0.0.0
 ```
--- Install the Python redis client
+-- Install the Python Redis client
 ```
 sudo pip3 install redis
 ```
-The files to start the node.js server and the webpage for the plotter are available at the HardwareX folder and in the location /var/www/FlaskApp/templates/plot.html.
+The files to start the node.js server and the webpage for the plotter are available in the HardwareX folder and in the location /var/www/FlaskApp/templates/plot.html.
 Please, see these files.

-14. **To plot data, we created a small library with redis support known as plotter.** This library is inside the folder /var/www/FlaskApp
+14. **To plot data, we created a small library with Redis support known as plotter.** This library is inside the folder /var/www/FlaskApp
 - Import the library
 ```
 import plotter as plot #Library to plot data